 • Flammer Dance Band are a seven-piece Norwegian psychedelic funk extravaganza, energized by hypnotic rhythms and organic grooves.

-• Tagna Groove fuse the deep, trance rhythms of Gnawa tradition with jazz, funk, and Afrobeat influences.
+• Mohammed Errebba’s Tagna Groove fuses the deep, trance rhythms of Gnawa tradition with jazz, funk, and Afrobeat influences.
 Their performances channel ancestral energy into a powerful, contemporary sound.

 • Amadou Diagne is a Senegalese multi-instrumentalist and storyteller whose vibrant performances weave together music, culture, and traditions of West Africa.